otyeung/zapier_capi_historical_event_sender/README.md

 === Rate Limiting Configuration ===
 Use default rate limit (550 requests per minute)? (y/n): y ✅ Rate limit set: 550 requests per minute

+=== Conversion Time Configuration ===
+Do you want to use conversionTime from CSV if available? (y/n): y ✅ Will use conversionTime from CSV when available (within last 90 days) 💡 Falls back to current timestamp if conversionTime is missing or invalid

 === CSV File Selection ===
 Available CSV files: